Ascend/tools/dnmetis/README.md

 cd backend_C++/dnmetis_backend
 pip3.7.5 setup.py install
 ```
-Details of dnmetis_backend installation can be found in backend_C++/dnmetis_backend/README.md
+Details of dnmetis_backend installation can be found in backend_C++/dnmetis_backend/README.md.
+Notice that, you just need to install requirements once for a brand new Ai1-Inference environment。

 ## 2.Download dataset and model(.om)

 1.download  Imagenet-val dataset URL: http://www.image-net.org/download-imageurls